svera/magento2-developer-exam-notes/README.md

 Omitting the `<parent />` node dictates that the theme is the base, or default, theme.

 ---
-> How do you identify which exact theme file is used in different situations?

----
-> How can you override native files?

----
 #### 3.2.
 Blocks & Templates
 > How do you assign a template to a block?